AkshayPatil96/Netmeds-Clone/README.md

 ## Features

 - Login and Sign in authentication
-- Product slider for different categorize
+- Product slider for different categories
-- Product page for different categorize
+- Product page for different categories
 - Detailed product preview page
 - Add to cart option for buying products and wishlist option to add the product to wishlist.